Nirasha20/AI-Agent/README.md

   python ai_document_reader.py --pdf path/to/document.pdf
   ```

-Commands above assume these scripts expose a runnable CLI; if not, check the top of each file for entrypoint functions or run as modules.
+Commands above assume these scripts expose a runnable CLI; if not, inspect each script for entry points and adapt commands.

 ---